 A well-preserved woodcut from a rare 1552 Tyndale New Testament.

 A new exhibit in the Creation Museum, part of an impressive traveling exhibition of rare Bible manuscripts and artifacts from the famed Green Collection, was dedicated in mid-October, 2012.
-Leading the dedication ceremony was Steve Green, Chairman of the Board of the future Museum of the Bible in Washington, DC, which has already collected more than 40,000 biblical antiquities—one of the world’s largest private collections—with the purpose of sharing it with the public.
+Leading the dedication ceremony was Steve Green, president of the arts and crafts retailer Hobby Lobby.
+The Green family has already collected more than 40,000 biblical antiquities—one of the world’s largest private collections—with the purpose of sharing it with the public.

 Verbum Domini (“The Word of the Lord”) is made up of a couple dozen valuable Bible-related items in an exhibit that celebrates God’s Word throughout the ages.
 By visually weaving together the story of the Bible throughout the ages, the exhibit honors the world’s most indestructible book.

 The initial display of artifacts included such impressive specimens as a page from one of the oldest near-complete Bibles in the world: Codex Climaci Rescriptus.
 It was produced in the fourth century AD in Aramaic, Jesus’ language.
 Two other rare items included a King James “HE” Bible (1611) and a Tyndale New Testament (1552, with woodcut illustrations).

 The Green Collection will eventually be housed in an international Bible museum.
 At the exhibit dedication Steve Green declared that he was glad to be partnering with the museum in a proclamation of biblical teachings.
 He also observed, “We are like-minded.
 Our purpose in opening the museum and in loaning a part of our collection to the Creation Museum is to show visitors the value of the Bible in society.
 Also, our family’s love of the Bible motivated us to assemble this collection.”